divineaugustine/QuickAssist/README.md

 # QuickAssist #
-An addin to easily search and open files for visual studio and notepad ++
+A Visual Studio and  Notepad++ Addin to fast search and open files in large code bases.
+It works based on a custom portable indexing.
+It supports file toggle and shell context menu also

 ## Screen shots ##
 Loaded in notepad++